LuisManoBatista/MauiMarkupAppSample/README.md

 ## Notes
 - The project uses C# 13 and targets .NET 9.
 - Some style classes (e.g., `FrameStyle`) are marked as obsolete and may be removed in future releases.
+- All styles use fluent markup and visual state extensions for maintainability.

 ---
-This project is a template for building modern, maintainable, and accessible .NET MAUI applications using C# markup.
+This project is a template for building modern, maintainable, and accessible .NET MAUI applications using C# markup and fluent style extensions.